 With color on the main body, the accent shades can be on the front door and gable vents instead of slapping on a brightly-colored shutter that doesn’t fit the window.

-Now, I'm not saying shutters are bad.
+Now, I’m not saying shutters are bad.
 Some styles encourage them!
-Just be sure to limit them to single (not married or mulled) windows and select shutters that are one half the window’s size.
+Just be sure to limit them to single (not married or mulled) windows and select shutters that would cover the window when closed.
 So: a 3 foot window gets a pair of 18-inch shutters.

 Odds are, we will never completely eradicate shutter foul from our communities.
 But I hope that we can at least raise awareness of the issue and offer an alternative.
 I believe that if, as homeowners and professionals, we can recognize shutter foul for what it truly signifies—a plea to add life and vibrancy to your home—then we will be one step closer to improving our streetscapes and communities!